linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Options, Futures, and Other Derivatives/chapters/05 Forward Futures Prices.md

 The following notation will be used throughout this chapter:

-$T$ : Time until delivery date in a forward or futures contract (in years)
+$T$: Time until delivery date in a forward or futures contract (in years)

-$S_0$ : Price of the asset underlying the forward or futures contract today
+$S_0$: Price of the asset underlying the forward or futures contract today

-$F_0$ : Forward or futures price today
+$F_0$: Forward or futures price today

-$r$ : Zero-coupon risk-free rate of interest per annum, expressed with continuous compounding, for an investment maturing at the delivery date (i.e., in  $T$  years).
+$r$: Zero-coupon risk-free rate of interest per annum, expressed with continuous compounding, for an investment maturing at the delivery date (i.e., in $T$ years).

 The risk-free rate,  $r$ , is the interest rate at which money is borrowed or lent when there is no credit risk, so that the borrowed money is certain to be repaid.
 As discussed in Chapter 4, participants in derivatives markets use overnight rates and rates derived from overnight rates as risk-free rates.

-# 5.4 FORWARD PRICE FOR AN INVESTMENT ASSET
+## 5.4 FORWARD PRICE FOR AN INVESTMENT ASSET

 The easiest forward contract to value is one written on an investment asset that provides the holder with no income and for which there are no storage costs.
 Non-dividend-paying stocks and zero-coupon bonds are examples of such investment assets.

 Consider a long forward contract to purchase a non-dividend-paying stock in 3 months.
-Assume the current stock price is 40 and the 3-month risk-free interest rate is 5\% per annum.
+Assume the current stock price is 40 and the 3-month risk-free interest rate is $5\%$ per annum.

 Suppose first that the forward price is relatively high at \$43.
 An arbitrageur can borrow \$40 at the risk-free interest rate of 5\% per annum, buy one share, and short a forward contract to sell one share in 3 months.
 At the end of the 3 months, the arbitrageur delivers the share and receives 43.
 The sum of money required to pay off the loan is

 $$

-4 0 e ^ {0.
-0 5 \times 3 / 1 2} = \$ 4 0.
-5 0
+40e^{0.05 \times 3/12} = \$40.50
 $$

 By following this strategy, the arbitrageur locks in a profit of $43.00 - $40.50 = 2.50 at the end of the 3-month period.